Step 6: TPLO Surgery Recovery

-- “Overdid it”– As with people, it is not uncommon for pets to “overdo it” leading to an acute onset of lameness.
+- “Overdid it”– As with people, it is not uncommon for pets to overdo it leading to an acute onset of lameness.
 Sometimes during the post-operative recovery patients may be more active than is recommended (jump down from a sofa, chase the cat, etc.) or even just take a funny step, leading to a lameness of varying severity.
-If your pet develops a lameness during the recovery period, please contact your veterinarian so that we can determine if your pet needs to be evaluated to ensure there is not a serious injury.
+If lameness develops during your dog’s TPLO surgery recovery, please contact your veterinarian so that we can determine if your pet needs to be evaluated to ensure it has not sustained a serious injury.

 - Implant-associated pain– Until the bone has healed we are completely relying on the bone plate to stabilize the surgical site.
 In situations where a pet is allowed excessive high impact activity, the bone plate or screws can bend or break.
 Thankfully, this is a very rare complication (<1%).
 If this occurs, the surgical site may be unstable which in many instances may require further surgery.
 In other rare instances, patients may simply be uncomfortable with the presence of the plate.
 In these cases, removal of the plate after the bone has healed will typically resolve the lameness.

-Cranial cruciate ligament (CCL or ACL) tears in dogs are typically a degenerative process and in most cases is associated with the development of osteoarthritis.
+Cranial cruciate ligament (CCL or ACL) tears in dogs are typically a degenerative process and, in most cases, associated with the development of osteoarthritis.
 Whether medical or surgical management is elected to treat the injury, a commitment to managing arthritis can help increase the odds of a successful long-term outcome.
 There are four important cornerstones of arthritis treatment (please see below for detailed explanations on each of these):

 - Weight Management